 These are some simple projectile impact effects that I created for a First Person Shooter project.
 Each effect is called when the projectile collides with a certain material in the world.
 In this example (from left to right) you can see the impacts of dirt, metal, and rock or stone.

-This is a blood spatter effect that I created for a First Person Shooter that I am currently working on.
+This is a blood spatter effect that I created for Shadows of Dawn.
 I used some similar emitters that I created for the projectile impacts seen above.

 This is a simple dandelion texture with an transparent background that I used to create an effect that gives the appearance of dandelions floating in the breeze.